nxtreaming/SupaMCP/docs/streamable_http_transport.md

 ## Overview

 The Streamable HTTP transport is the latest transport mechanism for the Model Context Protocol (MCP), replacing the HTTP+SSE transport from the 2024-11-05 specification.

+**Status**: ✅ **Server and Client implementations are complete and functional**

 It provides:

 - **Unified MCP Endpoint**: A single endpoint that handles both POST and GET requests
 - **Session Management**: Optional session support with `Mcp-Session-Id` headers